-The safety of co-op member-owners and employees is always our top priority.
-At IAEC, our Safety & Loss Control department has been working hard to develop a proactive safety culture with Iowa's electric cooperatives.
-But it's also important for co-op members to be proactive about safety at home.
-Talk to your children and grandchildren about the dangers of electricity, especially when near water.
-Remind them that you can't see, hear or smell electricity, so they should always assume that a wire or power line is energized and dangerous.
+For Iowa's locally owned and governed electric cooperatives, the safety of co-op members and employees is always our top priority.
+At IAEC, our Safety & Loss Control department works diligently to develop a proactive safety culture at your local co-op but it's also important for you to be proactive at home.
+Talk to your family about the dangers of electricity, especially around water.
+Remind them that you can't see, hear or smell electricity so they should always assume that a wire or power line is energized and dangerous.
 Here are some additional safety tips:

 Avoid power lines

 Overhead wires enter houses and buildings at places called service drops.
 Service drops are not insulated, but covered with a weatherproofing material which may become brittle and fall off.
-It is important not to touch wires at service drops or any outside power line, for that matter.
+Never touch wires at service drops or any outside power line.

-Consider any electrical line dangerous and energized.
-Keep all objects (such as kites, ladders and antennas) away from power lines.
+Consider any electrical line dangerous and energized and keep all objects such as kites, ladders and antennas away from power lines.

 Do not attempt to raise or move electric lines; they are not insulated!
 Call your co-op for assistance.

-Dial 811 to call Iowa ONE CALL at least two business days before digging so they can mark underground lines that may be near the area where you plan to dig.
-It's the law ad the service is free.
+Before digging to ANY depth on your property, call 811 or go online to contact Iowa ONE CALL at least two business days beforehand so local utilities can mark underground lines that may be near the area where you plan to dig.
+It's the law and it could just save your life!

 Kites and balloons